kathyisawesome/wc-mnm-select-layout/README.md

 ### Usage

-In the "Mix and Match" tab of the Product Data metabox you will an additional option in the "Layout" dropdown, called "Dropdown Selects"
+In the "Mix and Match" tab of the Product Data metabox you will an additional option in the "Layout" options, called "Dropdown Selects"

 ![screenshot of product data meta box showing "downdown selects" as the chosen "layout"](https://user-images.githubusercontent.com/507025/80611640-1aa2e800-89f8-11ea-90e9-9d3eab1f6419.png)